-Social Work & Infant Mental Health (M.S.W. or Ph.D.
+Social Work and Infant Mental Health (M.S.W. or Ph.D.
 Dual-Title)

 Students in the master’s or Ph.D. program in Social Work can apply to earn a Dual-Title Master’s Degree in Social Work and Infant Mental Health (IMH).
 This dual-title degree is designed to prepare Social Workers to support early social and emotional development especially in contexts in which parents or children suffer from developmental disabilities, physical health or mental health concerns.
 The dual-title program offers many advantages to students whose goal is to work with very young children and their families.
 Students who earn an IMH dual-title degree and become practitioners are well positioned to be competitive in the job market, are prepared to work in cross-disciplinary teams, understand evidence-based treatments and their importance, and have a solid understanding of both research and clinical work with infants and families.

 Applicants must meet the admissions standards of the Graduate School and the School of Social Work.
 Applicants can indicate interest in the dual-title option on their initial online application.
 Current students can discuss their interest in the dual-title option with their faculty advisor prior to spring semester of their core year.

 Social Work and Infant Mental Health (M.S.W.
 Dual-Title)

 Students are required to complete 12-14 credits of IMH coursework in addition to the M.S.W.
 All students must complete and earn a ‘B’ or above in the following courses:

 |PSY 7425||Psychology of Infant Behavior and Development||3|

 |SW 7025||Infant Mental Health: Theory to Practice across Early Childhood Settings||2|

 |SW 8880||Infant Mental Health Practice||3|

 Master’s students must also complete an IMH-related field placement in their second year.
 Advanced standing students must focus their year of fieldwork on an IMH-related placement.